ozdemiroorhan/NLP-SQUAD/README.md

 - In order to increase the accuracy of the model given data to model should be enhanced.

 ## Model:
-To train the model, LSTM architecture have been chosen.
+To train the model, Seq2Seq architecture have been chosen.